ianabc/BirthData/README.md

 and performs a simple (and quite possibly faulty) analysis of it.

-The data consists of a CSV (fed into quilt) containing around 4M US birth records for the year 2016 and published through the
-[National Bureau of Economic Research](http://www.nber.org/data/vital-statistics-natality-data.html).
-The data source lists the following conditions:
+The data consists of around 4M birth records for the year 2016 published through the [National Bureau of Economic Research](http://www.nber.org/data/vital-statistics-natality-data.html).
+The who list the following conditions:

 > By using this data you signify your agreement with NCHS' data use rules.
 > Source: National Center for Health Statistics: 2016